Daugavpils: Jewish history

-Another famous Jewish resident was the abstract expressionist painter Mark Rothko.
+Another famous Jewish resident, moving in a very different direction, was the abstract expressionist painter Mark Rothko.
 Born in Daugavpils in 1903 he immigrated at the age of 10 to the United States where he painted over 800 paintings in his unique style.

+Rothko and many of his fellow Jews would have taken the train from Daugavpils to Liepāja, travelling westwards from Radviliškis on the Libau-Romny Railway, and would have crossed the seas by one of the steamships departing for New York via a regular service established in 1906 by the Russian American Line.

-Jewish Daugavpils came to an end following the Nazi German invasion on 26 June 1941.
+Jewish Daugavpils, a 16,000 strong community, already greatly diminished by emigration, came to an end following the Nazi German invasion on 26 June 1941.
 Falsely claiming that the Jews had conspired to set fire to the town and that they were assisting the Soviet army, the Germans and their Latvian collaborators carried out large executions on 28–29 June.
 During July the Jews were enslaved and forced to cut down timber.
 On 7–11 July Einsatzkommando 1b under Erich Ehrlinger executed many of the remaining Jews.
 Later in July the 14,000 remaining Jews were forced into a Ghetto along with those from nearby towns.
 By the end of August an additional 7000 Jews had died at the hands of the Nazis and the local Latvian collaborators.
 The largest execution took place in November 1941 and was followed by plagues that decimated the few survivors.
 Only about 1500 Jews remained in the city.
 These were murdered on 1 May 1942.
 When the town was liberated in 1944 only 100 survivors remained of a community of 16,000.
 For more on the Holocaust in Daugavpils see Daugavpils Ghetto.

 Geography

 Climate

-The city has a continental climate with warm summers and cold winters.
-Under the Köppen climate classification, Daugavpils features a humid continental climate (Dfb).
+Under the Köppen climate classification, Daugavpils features a humid continental climate (Dfb), with warm summers and cold winters.

 Demographics

-As of 1 January 2020, the city had a population of 82,046.
+As of 1 January 2023, the city had a population of 78,850.

+Historically, Daugavpils has been known to be a multicultural city and according to the census carried out in 1935, the demographic image of the city was completely different: totaling 45 160 inhabitants, Latvians made 33.57%, followed by Jewish people making 24.59%, then Polish people equaling 18.15%, Russians 17.84%, and Belarusians 2.56%.

 In Daugavpils 85% of the voters supported the proposal to make Russian the second state language in the 2012 referendum.

+Back in 1930 Daugavpils was one of the most ethnically diverse cities in Europe, with no ethnic group making up more than 30% of the total: